memtech/memphistechnology.org/source/_posts/2020-03-11-statement-on-covid-19.md

 We have decided to cancel the Wednesday East Memphis lunch and coworking events for the rest of March.

-If you're misisng the community please <a href="https://memphistechnology.org/blog/2015/05/19/join-memtech-on-slack-chat/" target="_blank">join us in slack</a>
+If you're missing the community please <a href="https://memphistechnology.org/blog/2015/05/19/join-memtech-on-slack-chat/" target="_blank">join us in slack</a>

 Take care of yourselves, and wash your hands :D